1. Home

 • 60% LTV mortgages

 You can also get 100% (no deposit) mortgages, but these are rare.
-In most cases you require the assistance of a guarantor or the savings of a family member to be eligible.
+In most cases you need a guarantor or the savings of a family member to be eligible.

 Reviewed by: Claire Flynn